 The TRS retiree or surviving spouse's Medicare eligibility status, regardless of their dependents' Medicare status, determines their premiums.
-For example, if you're a TRS retiree and you're not yet eligible for Medicare and you cover your spouse who is eligible for Medicare, you pay \$689 per month because you, the retiree, are not yet eligible for Medicare.
+For example, if you're a TRS retiree and you're not yet eligible for Medicare and you cover your spouse who's eligible for Medicare, you pay \$689 per month because you, the retiree, aren't yet eligible for Medicare.